Every Fire That Kills Was Preventable--Fire Safety Campaign

 It is always the same people.
 Young students at coaching centres who cannot find the exit in smoke.
 Small traders who cannot afford to rebuild.
 ICU patients who cannot escape.
 Factory workers whose emergency doors were locked.
 Medical tourists who came to India for care and found a building with no fire certificate.
 The cost of non-enforcement is paid entirely by those with the least power to demand better.

 We have documented this pattern in detail.
-Read our earlier analysis: The Ashes of Neglect: Why India Keeps Learning the Same Fire Safety Lessons Too Late →
+Read our analysis: The Ashes of Neglect: Why India Keeps Learning the Same Fire Safety Lessons Too Late →

 2025–2026: The Incidents India Cannot Keep Forgetting

 These are not historical footnotes.
-They are recent events — each one reported widely, each followed by official condolences, each followed by silence.
+They are recent events — each reported widely, each followed by official condolences, each followed by silence.

-| Incident | Date | Toll | Known Violation / Status |
+| Incident | Date | Toll | Known Violation |

 |---|---|---|---|

-15 dead 20+ injured |
+June 23, 2026 | 15 dead 20+ injured |

-Hotel Flourish Inn Stay, New Delhi 47 guests present at time of fire; 17 of 21 dead were foreign medical tourists |
+| Hotel Flourish Inn Stay, New Delhi 17 of 21 dead were foreign medical tourists |

 June 3, 2026 | 21 dead 40+ injured |

-No valid Fire NOC Preliminary investigation confirmed absence of fire safety certificate.
-Electrical short circuit suspected.
-International outrage after majority of victims were foreign nationals seeking medical care in India. |
+No Fire NOC No alternate exits.
+Electrical short circuit.
+International outrage over deaths of foreign nationals seeking medical care. |

-Market D-Park Market, Rohtak, Haryana One of Rohtak’s oldest commercial markets.
-A second fire broke out at the same location within days. |
+| Market D-Park Market, Rohtak, Haryana A second fire broke out at the same location within days |

 June 9, 2026 | 3 dead 10+ shops gutted |

-Factory Firecracker Factory, Virudhunagar, Tamil Nadu |
+| Factory Firecracker Factory, Virudhunagar, Tamil Nadu |

 April 19, 2026 | 20 dead 6 injured |

-Licensed factory; explosion followed by fire.
-Attributed to poor adherence to industrial safety regulations and weak enforcement of existing norms. |
+Poor industrial safety compliance; weak enforcement of existing norms. |

-Hospital SCB Medical College & Hospital, Cuttack, Odisha 23 ICU patients present; 11 staff injured during rescue |
+| Hospital SCB Medical College ICU, Cuttack, Odisha 23 ICU patients present; 11 staff injured |

 March 16, 2026 | 10 dead 5 critically injured |